 We estimated probabilistic uncertainty ranges for geometric factor, net thickness, porosity, water saturation, and formation volume factor and used these ranges as inputs for a Monte Carlo simulation to estimate the potential undiscovered in-place volumes.
 We then applied recovery factors to these estimates of undiscovered in-place volumes to estimate recoverable prospective resources volumes.
-The probabilistic uncertainty ranges were determined separately by play type (1, 2, and 3), sub-play (A, B, and C), and potential target zone (Mulden, Otavi-Elandshoek, and Otavi-Huttenberg for the Damara play area; Ecca, Dwyka, Mulden [upper or lower], and Otavi for the Karoo Rift play area).
-A table of selected reservoir parameters for each play type is shown on Pages 30 and 31.
+The probabilistic uncertainty ranges were determined separately by play type (1, 2, and 3), sub-play (A, B, and C), and potential target zone (Ecca, Dwyka, Mulden [upper or lower], and Otavi).
+A table of selected reservoir parameters for each play type is shown on Pages 29 and 30.